 Are you struggling with prospecting to C-level?
 Peter Caputa, Databox CEO, told us what exactly SDRs are doing wrong and what should be changed about their methods.
-Some other topics of this insightful interview include: how DataBox arranges its sales process, outreach in social networking website and perspectives of AI in lead generation.
+Some other topics of the interview include: how DataBox arranges its sales process, outreach in social networking website and perspectives of AI in lead generation.
 Enjoy!

 Hi, Peter!
 Thank you very much for your time!
 It’s great to have an interview with a true expert like yourself.
 Let’s start with your background.
 You’re BS in Chemical Engineering.
 How did you begin working in sales?